What is a CNA? Is a CNA Career Right for You?

 There are many different types of educational institutions that will prepare you for a career as a nurse assistant.
 You’ll be able to find CNA training programs at:

 - Community Colleges.
 Many CNAs receive their training at community schools or county colleges, where the tuition is very affordable and the instruction can be top-notch.
 Private colleges may also offer CNA training, but those courses may be a bit pricier than community schools.
+Here is an example of a community college in Nevada that offers a certified nursing assistant program.

 - Vocational or Technical Schools.
 These may be a part of a local high school, or may be a stand-alone institution where teachers help community members develop job skills.